textwire/textwire.github.io/docs/1.x/usage-with-templates/index.md

 - 📃 You can use package as a templating language for your application
 - 🧩 Language syntax is similar to Go's syntax
 - 🖼️ You can define layouts and insert content into them
-- 🛣️ You can define aliases for specific paths
 - ❓ You can use "ternary expressions" and "if statements" to conditionally render content
 - ✅ Textwire is fully tested
 - 🚦 Proper error handling